 The events of this story took place several months ago, but let me tell you, they are as vivid to me now as they were then.
 It’s going to sound a bit ridiculous, but I had a chance encounter with a cat that I don’t think I’ll forget for the rest of my life.
 I’m hoping you’ll find the story quite impactful as well.
+Although my favorite pet was my dog ernie, I loved feeding him with the best karmapets calming treats amazon

 So I’m coming home from my errand, walking briskly as I do, when I turn the corner and, to my surprise, see our neighbor’s cat, Bullet, lying next to our front door.